History, Distribution and Identification

-Bull thistle (Cirsium vulgare) (Figure 1) has existed in Oklahoma for more than 40 years and is currently distributed statewide.
-Rarely does it reach infestation levels to justify treatment.
-This is likely due to insects that commonly feed on native thistles (Cirsium spp.) also feeding on bull thistle.
+Bull thistle (Cirsium vulgare) (Figure 2) has been present in Oklahoma for more than 40 years and occurs statewide.
+It rarely reaches infestation levels that justify treatment, probably because the insects that feed on native Circium spp. thistles also feed on bull thistle.

-Musk thistle (Carduus nutans) (Figure 2) was first documented in Payne County, Oklahoma, in 1944.
-Musk thistle has now been documented in almost every county in the state (Figure 3) and, in 1994, was declared a noxious weed in the state of Oklahoma.
-Integrated control using herbicides and musk thistle weevils can provide satisfactory control.
+Musk thistle (Carduus nutans) (Figure 3) was first documented in Payne County Oklahoma in 1944.
+Declared a noxious weed in Oklahoma in 1994, musk thistle is present in almost every county in the state.
+Integrated control using timely herbicide applications and release of musk thistle weevils can provide satisfactory control.

-Scotch thistle (Onopordum acanthium) (Figure 4) invaded Oklahoma from the west and is known to exist in several Oklahoma counties, including Roger Mills, Custer, Love, Texas, Harper, and Woodward (Figure 5).
-It is more difficult to control with herbicides.
-No biological control options are available for Scotch thistle.
+Scotch thistle (Onopordum acanthium) (Figure 4) Declared a noxious weed in Oklahoma, it first invaded Oklahoma from the west and has been found in Roger Mills, Custer, Love, Texas, Harper and Woodward counties.
+It is more difficult to control than other invasive thistles.

 Thistle Growth and Development

-Bull, musk, and Scotch thistle are generally classified as biennials in the northern states where plants emerge in the spring, grow as a rosette (i.e. a vegetative stage) the first growing season, overwinter as rosettes, then the second spring they bolt and produce seed (Figure 8).
-However, in Oklahoma when these three thistles germinate in the fall, they behave as cool-season annuals (i.e., germinate in the fall, overwinter as a rosette, bolt and produce seed in the spring).
-Distaff thistle is classified as an annual, but Canada thistle is a perennial weed, capable of spreading by airborne seed and also by its root system.
+Bull, musk and Scotch thistle grow as biennials in northern states, where they emerge in the spring, grow as a rosette (i.e. a vegetative stage) the first growing season, overwinter as rosettes, then bolt and produce seed in the second spring (Figure 5).
+In Oklahoma—when musk and Scotch thistles germinate in the fall—they behave as cool-season annuals (i.e., germinate in the fall, overwinter as a rosette, bolt and produce seed in the spring).

 Integrated Management of Thistles